Answer this question quick, without thinking about it: What's your favorite thing?

 Tracie's favorite thing is turkey, and her favorite part of the turkey is the skin.
 Respectable answer, undoubtedly influenced by the fact that she's been working on our Thanksgiving survival guide for the last couple of weeks.

-Ed took a more philosophical approach and went with rooting for your team, because "when you're rooting for you team, there's no ambiguity."
+Ed took a more philosophical approach and went with "rooting for your team," because "when you're rooting for your team, there's no ambiguity."
 I find that statement slightly ambiguous.

 I called up my wife and asked the same question.
-She settled for fried hot dog stars, and it's the crispy and salty bits that do it for her.
+She settled on fried hot dog stars, and it's the crispy and salty bits that do it for her.

-Robyn gave the most Robyn answer and said that sleep is her favorite thing, and her favorite part of sleep is the sleeping.
+Robyn gave the most Robyn answer and said that sleep is her favorite thing, and that her favorite part of sleep is "the sleeping."

-My answer to that question changes with the season and with the company I'm with (particularly when my wife is within earshot), but this time of year, it's simple: stuffing is my favorite thing, and my favorite part of stuffing is the crispy edge bits.
+My answer to that question changes with the season and with the company I'm in (particularly when my wife is within earshot), but this time of year, it's simple: Stuffing is my favorite thing, and my favorite part of stuffing is the crispy edge bits.

 And how can we maximize those crispy edge bits?

 Enter the waffle iron.